apache/pulsar/site2/docs/schema-understand.md

 ### Native Avro Schema

-When migrating or ingesting event/message data from external systems such as Kafka and Cassandra, the events are often already serialized in Avro format.
-The schemas have been validated and stored by those systems or a dedicated service such as a schema registry.
+When migrating or ingesting event or message data from external systems (such as Kafka and Cassandra), the events are often already serialized in Avro format.
+The applications producing the data typically have validated the data against their schemas (including compatibility checks) and stored them in a database or a dedicated service (such as a schema registry).
+The schema of each serialized data record is usually retrievable by some metadata attached to that record.
 In such cases, a Pulsar producer doesn't need to repeat the schema validation step when sending the ingested events to a topic.
+All it needs to do is passing each message or event with its schema to Pulsar.

-Hence, we provide `Schema.NATIVE_AVRO` to turn an `org.apache.avro.Schema` object into a schema instance of Pulsar that accepts a serialized Avro payload without validating it against the schema specified.
+Hence, we provide `Schema.NATIVE_AVRO` to wrap a native Avro schema of type `org.apache.avro.Schema`.
+The result is a schema instance of Pulsar that accepts a serialized Avro payload without validating it against the wrapped Avro schema.

 **Example**